 Sam’s scenario is so common that professionals in the M&A community have a name for it: “tainting the marketplace.”

-Your clients, for all of their successes, often are unfamiliar with the time, effort, and money required to successfully navigate the process of selling their businesses.
-Thus, you need to contact them before a professional buyer makes the decision to pursue a sale to a third party for them.
-You must educate your clients on the following key points:
+Business owners, for all of their successes, often are unfamiliar with the time, effort, and money required to successfully navigate the process of selling their businesses.
+Thus, advisors need to contact them before a professional buyer makes the decision to pursue a sale to a third party for them.
+Advisors must educate their clients on the following key points:

 - The first qualified buyer to approach them is not necessarily the best qualified buyer to whom to sell.
 The first qualified buyer may not offer the best terms of sale.

 - Most buyer-initiated relationships come with a caveat: They do not end in sales that maximally benefit sellers.
 By rushing headlong into what seems to be a great opportunity, owners give leverage to one buyer rather than making several buyers compete for the opportunity to buy the business.